Skip to main content

 Expand description

-It provides an archetypal table-based storage system for components, allowing for fast queries, fast system iteration, and parallel processing.
-Entities with the same components are stored together in contiguous memory, optimizing for cache coherency and SIMD operations.
+freecs provides a table-based storage system where entities with identical component sets are stored together in contiguous memory (Structure of Arrays layout), optimizing for cache coherency and SIMD operations.

 use freecs::{ecs, Entity};